Veterinary anesthesia: Anesthetics by drug type

-It is important to note that each species has different responses to different types of drugs.
+Each species has different responses to different types of drugs.
 For example, horses may experience mania with morphine whereas dogs typically become sedated.
 In addition, pigs and goats are well sedated with midazolam, which in juxtaposition, excites dogs and cats.
 Tricaine-S/Aqualife TMS (MS-222) is commonly used to anesthetize aquatic animals, including fish, amphibians, and other aquatic, cold-blooded animals.

-Levels of Sedation
+Levels of sedation

 The type and level of anesthesia capabilities are another way to categorize anesthetics in veterinary medicine.
 The first level is called low fear, anxiety, and stress.
 This level is not a complete loss of consciousness, but a slowing of heart rate and behavior to make the animals easier to handle.
 Drugs like Gabapentin, Trazodone, or Alpha-2 Agonists can be used alone to produce these effects.

 The second level is light sedation, where the patient is slightly under for a short period of time.
 Examples of anesthetics to achieve this level are opioids and benzodiazepine.
 In cats, opioids alone are used to produce this effect.
 In dogs, a combination of an opioid and benzodiazepine can be used.

 The second to last level is moderate sedation, which occurs for longer periods of time with stronger sedatives.
 Anesthetics that fit this category are other opioids, tranquilizers, benzodiazepines, and alpha-2 agonists.
 Combinations of opioids and tranquilizers, opioids and alpha-2 agonists, or all three together can achieve this level of sedation.

 Finally, the last level of sedation is heavy sedation, which is used for major procedures and lasts longer than the other three levels.
 Drugs that meet these needs are opioids, benzodiazepines, alpha-2 agonists, neurosteroids, and dissociatives.
 Alpha-2 agonists can be used alone in dogs and cats to produce this effect.
 A combination of Alpha-2 agonists and neurosteroids or dissociatives also achieve the same effect.